sacridini/Awesome-Geospatial/README.md

 * [rayshader](https://github.com/tylermorganwall/rayshader) - rayshader is an open source R package for producing 2D and 3D hillshaded maps of elevation matrices using a combination of raytracing, spherical texture mapping, and ambient occlusion.
 * [Prioritizr](https://github.com/prioritizr/prioritizr) - The prioritizr R package uses integer linear programming (ILP) techniques to provide a flexible interface for building and solving conservation planning problems.
 * [ModelR](https://github.com/Model-R/modelr_pkg) - A workflow for ecological niche models based on dismo.
+* [gdalcubes_R](https://github.com/appelmar/gdalcubes_R) - R package for gdalcubes to process collections of Earth observation image collection as on demand data cubes.

 ## Mobile Development